RichBurman/Project_2_Football_Quiz/README.md

 - Click to Play!
 Button
-    - The Click to Play! button allows the user to submit their name.
+    - The Click to Play! button allows the user to submit their name (Username Entry).
 If all the requirements of the Username Entry are met, clicking this button will take the user to the question area where they will be able to take part in the Quiz.

 - The Quiz
     - This is where the questions are displayed.
 Each questions loads 1 at a time and provides 4 answers (which are clickable buttons) for the user to click on to select their answer.
     - Once the user clicks on a answer, if the answer is correct the box will turn green.
 However, if the user has clicked on a wrong answer, the answer box will turn red.
+    - Once the user has selected an answer.
+All of the question boxes are 'blocked' from being clicked again by the user.
     - The user will click on the 'next question' button to bring the next question for the user to answer.

 - Correct and Incorrect Score
     - This allows the user to see how many of the answers they have answered correctly or incorrectly.
-It is updated every time the User answers a question.
+    - Each time the user answers a question, depending on whether the user answered the question correctly, this score will be updated by 1, in either the correct or incorrect field.

 - Footer